 In Puerto Ayora you will see that everything is really close, so you can walk almost everywhere or take a taxi which will take you wherever you need to go.
 For inter-island transfers you have daily water shuttles, which after a two-hour sail will take you to a different Island.
 (Sometimes could take a little longer, it all depends on the sea currents.

 8. Health Insurance

-At the Galapagos airport immigration office, you must present health insurance details – which must be valid throughout your stay in Ecuador-.
+Upon your arrival in Galapagos, at the airport immigration office, you must present health insurance details – which must be valid throughout your stay in Ecuador.

 Ok, so now you know what to do before traveling to the Enchanted Islands, one of the most wonderful and pristine places in the world.
 If you have already booked your Galapagos adventure, I hope you have a wonderful trip.
 However, if you haven’t let me tell you that at Galapagos Travel Center, we will be delighted to help you plan your trip to the Archipelago.